 Commentary by Bob Adams

 Bob Adams is the owner of Robert Adams Insurance in Noblesville.
-For more, visit www.robertadamsinsurance.com or call 402-3171.
+For more information, visit www.robertadamsinsurance.com or call 402-3171.